Evie-Skinner18/DATENIGHT/README.md

 * Your game could include a leaderboard.
 * Your game could be 2 player.
 * Your game could be played against the computer...
-* You could include some fancy animations in your game...
+* You could include some fancy animations in your game...done
 * You could into HTML5 Audio and include some snazzy sound effects... done

 ---